 Heartbreaking, because my dad lost his battle with Mesothelioma* two and a half years ago.
 I was (and always will remain) a huge daddy’s girl.
 One day I will share my daddy/daughter story with you, because it is one that should be told.
 But, not today.
 It is a little too emotionally heavy for the celebration of all the wonderful Father’s out there.

-First of all, I wouldn’t be here, rambling blogging on NSN and sharing delicious recipes, if it wasn’t for my dad.
+First of all, I wouldn’t be here, blogging and sharing delicious recipes, if it wasn’t for my dad.
 The last promise I ever made to him was to stop talking about starting a food blog, start taking action, and do it (already).

 Second, I am fortunate enough to have two dads.
 I also have a MOD (My.Other.Dad), and he is as close to the real thing as you can get.
 His love is unconditional and he has been there for me through thick and thin.
 I am not sure I would have made it through many hard times without him.
 He has been a rock and a pillar of strength for me.
 MOD is an extraordinary person and the best second dad a girl could ever hope for.

-In case you read that and thought to yourself, “huli huli who??!”
-No worries.
-Huli Huli is simply a Hawaiian dish, traditionally prepared with chicken.
-But, you guys should know by now, that I am a culinary rebel who likes to bend break all the rules.
-So, I took all the wonderful and authentic flavors of huli huli chicken, such as pineapple juice, brown sugar, soy sauce, ginger and garlic, shook things up a bit, and applied them to ribs.
+Huli Huli is a Hawaiian dish, traditionally prepared with chicken.
+Huli huli pork ribs take all the wonderful and authentic flavors of huli huli chicken, such as pineapple juice, brown sugar, soy sauce, ginger and garlic, and applies them to ribs.
 The result?
 Wickedly delicious pork ribs.

 Every Dad deserves to stuff their face with bonafide bodacious Huli Huli Loin Back Pork Ribs.
 So pamper your dad and show him how much you love him, via his belly, by preparing these for him on Father’s Day.
 Cheers and happy cooking!